zbmc/influxdb-relay/README.md

 So far, this is compatible with Debian, RedHat, and other derivatives.

+Moreover, the `type` parameter is not supported when it comes to UDP forwarding.

 ## Development

 Please read carefully [CONTRIBUTING.md][contribute-href] before making a merge request.

 Clone repository into your `$GOPATH`.